Phundrak/phundrak.com/content/en/resume.md

 ## Development Tools
 ### IDEs and Text Editors
 - Advanced user of Emacs, including its LSP and Git integrations
-- Good knowledge of Git (including Magit under Emacs)
+- Good knowledge of Git (including Magit under Emacs), VS Code, and Eclipse
 - Basic knowledge of Vim, CLion, Pycharm, and WebStorm

 ### CI/CD and Deploying to the Web